A guide to Vodafone TV packages

 Yes.
-Vodafone TV already comes with channels like At the Races as standard, while the Vodafone TV Plus package also comes with Eurosport 1&2.
+Vodafone TV already comes with channels like At the Races and eir sport 1 as standard, while the Vodafone TV Plus package also comes with Eurosport 1&2.

-Vodafone broadband and TV customers can also add-on Sky Sports, eir Sport, or both to their package for an additional charge.
-When you sign up to eir Sport with Vodafone, you’ll get eir Sport 1&2, BT Sport 1, 2 & 3 and BT Sport ESPN.
+Vodafone broadband and TV customers can also add-on Sky Sports, BT/Premier Sport Pack, or both to their package for an additional charge.

 If you want to get access to Virgin Media Sports, you’ll need to sign up directly with Virgin Media, and access the content via their app.